 Check with your doctor if you have not taken treatment before.
 This will usually depend on the treatments, if any, you have already tried, the suitability of each medication, and your clinical history.
 For example if you find it difficult to swallow medication then it is advisable to avoid the tablets.

 If you are a woman and have previously used a non-hormonal treatment, and it has not improved your symptoms, then you may be advised to try a different type of medicine such as the pill.
 Please bear in mind that Dianette and Co-Cyprindiol cannot be used by males.
-If your selected product is not suitable then our clinical team may contact you with an alternative option.

 Are there different side effects?